 Unicount is the simplest way to start a paperless EU company online – whether you are a citizen, resident or e-resident of Estonia.

 If you already have an Estonian company, you can subscribe to a virtual office in Estonia at unicount.eu/virtual-office.

-It takes about 5 minutes to start a company so it’s even less to get a virtual office subscription set up.
+It takes about 5 minutes to start a brand new company online so it’s even less to get a virtual office subscription for your existing company.
 We tested it and managed to do it in 2 minutes!

-And if you are setting up a new company but using the Estonian Business Register’s Company Registration Portal then you will still need an address and contact person before you can complete the process so we put together a guide here on how to do that while still using our virtual office subscription service: ‘How can I use Unicount address and contact person service when registering a company on my own?’
+And if you are setting up a new company but using the Estonian Business Register then you will still need an address and contact person before you can complete the process so we put together a guide here on how to do that when using our virtual office subscription service: ‘How can I use Unicount address and contact person service when registering a company on my own?’